 Guns, mental health and elder safety are top concerns in home health care.
-Discussing proper storage or removal are important parts of elder safety and creating a plan of care that supports the client and protects the caregiver.
+Discussing proper storage or removal of guns are important parts of elder safety and creating a plan of care that supports the client and protects the caregiver.

 As an example, during a recent home care shift, a caregiver was helping a elderly client organize a kitchen cupboard.
 On a higher shelf, she found a .22 caliber handgun, with a box of bullets next to it.
 The client had forgotten about the gun, which may have been there for years.

 The California Department of Justice recommends using both a trigger lock and lock box and storing the ammunition separately.
+They have six basic tips that any gun owner should follow.

 This particular client had no need for a gun and decided to get rid of it, but sometimes, the situation is not so clear cut.

 Home care clients, just like most adult Americans under the 2nd Amendment, have the right to bear arms within legally defined boundaries.
 But there are exceptions for people with compromised mental health status.
-For example, most home care agencies will require that clients with dementia have all firearms removed from the home, regardless of how they are stored.
+For example, most home health and home care agencies will require that clients with dementia have all firearms removed from the home, regardless of how they are stored.
 The local Alzheimer’s association won’t send volunteers into homes where firearms are kept.

 Years ago we had an in home care client with dementia whose family had no idea she kept a gun in her closet.
 We all found out about the hidden gun the day the client threatened to shoot caregiver with it.
 Truth be told, the client was bed bound and really couldn’t make it to the closet to get the gun without help, but the caregiver was terrified.